5 minute read

 The Dashboard area contains three sections.

-- A list of files up for review
+- A list of files (and folders) up for review

 - Top five lists